 Most craft cocktails can easily turn into craft mocktails.

-- For the Cranberry Tea Hot Tea simply delete the rum.
-For the chilled tea, replace the splash of sparkling wine with a splash of club soda.
+- For the Cranberry Hot Tea simply delete the rum.
+For the chilled tea, replace the splash of sparkling wine with a splash of club soda or ginger beer.

 - The Cranberry Sparkler is also adaptable into a mocktail…simply delete the vodka and the drink is still wonderful and refreshing.